-In this article I want to take care of my readers who are looking to move to another startup or join their first emerging company.
-Here are the three top startup compensation shortcuts you should not settle for and accept.
+Here are the three top startup compensation shortcuts you should not settle for and accept:

-Probably most common one you will see goes like this: “Let’s start you at salary X and after you prove your value, we will decide on the proper compensation and equity”.
+The most common one you will see goes like this: “We will start you at salary X. After you prove your value, we will decide on the proper compensation and equity.”

-- More often than not, by accepting such an offer, you lose professional respect.
-However, this may not have been the company’s intention.
-Especially in early stage startups, many founders are just too inexperienced or naive to know the consequences of an offer like this, and think they are putting a great proposal on the table.
-But, the consequences are always the same: you will NEVER be able to gain this respect back, even if you pull miracles for the company.
+- Especially in the early-stage startups, many 1st time founders are just too inexperienced or naive to know the consequences of an offer like this and think they are putting a great proposal on the table.
+The ramifications are always the same: resentment and eventual departure from the company.

-- Once you have accepted such an offer, there is no reason or motivation for anyone to get you up to compensation level you should have gotten.
-You will end up paid less and with smaller equity than someone who negotiated properly.
+- Once you have accepted such an offer, there is no reason or motivation for anyone to get you up to the compensation level you should have gotten.
+You will end up getting paid less and with smaller equity than someone who negotiated diligently.

-If you are an exec on the other side of the table, you are causing monetary damage to your company with an offer like that.
+Those on the other side of the table, you are causing monetary damage to your company with that kind of offer.
 Why?
-Sooner or later person, who accepted this poorly thought-out offer, will realize the imbalance of risk/reward and will leave just when you need them the most.
+Eventually, this employee will realize the imbalance of risk/reward and will leave just when you need them the most.
 It is often most valuable early employees get screwed with offers like that and leave bitter.
-I have recruited away plenty of people (easily too) who felt they got shortchanged like that.
+I have recruited away plenty of people who felt they got shortchanged.